Best Ways to Secure Your Linux Server

 The Secure Socket Shell Key Management, also known as Secure Shell Management.

 An SSH key is an authentication credential for the SSH (secure shell) network protocol.
-In an unsecured open network, this protocol is used to communicate between remote machines securely.
+In an unsecured open network, this protocol securely communicates between remote machines.

 Below you will find the command to upload the pre-generated SSH key to your server: